ohsevin/VivumLab/docs/FAQ-Troubleshoot.md

 ### No Traefik Dashboard

-If you can't even access the dashboard at http://{{ vivumlab_ip }}:8181, check the status of the VivumLab service to give you some insight into what the issue is. e.g: **`systemctl status vivumlab`**
+If you can't even access the dashboard at http://{{ vlab_ip }}:8181, check the status of the VivumLab service to give you some insight into what the issue is. e.g: **`systemctl status vivumlab`**

 or: **`docker ps | grep traefik`** and get an output like: